JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 turned out to be the step during which the data was lost.
 So for some reason, while repartitioning, the last of the input partitions was not processed.

+> There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors. -- Jeff Atwood

 ## Looking for the root cause

 Now that we knew that the problem happened during repartitioning, we took a look at the